Fraud Blocker Wilson Yee - Weston Solutions

 This two-year CARES Act-funded project to improve clean water access involves supporting the most vulnerable of the Dine’ community—families that do not have running water in their homes, who must haul their water for drinking, cooking, and cleaning from sources sometimes hours away, and who are often hampered by a digital divide—lacking reliable internet and cell service to get critical information during COVID.
 By working closely with federal and tribal agencies, as well as a larger network of nongovernmental organizations that focus on the health of at-risk communities, we are developing multi-mode communication strategies and tools to let families know how they can obtain free, clean drinking water, and stay safer and healthier through COVID.”

-Advice on encountering bias based on personal experience: “I grew up in a very diverse region and have been blessed to have shared experiences growing up with different ethnic groups in the LA area.
-As an adult, I moved to another diverse area, the San Francisco Bay Area.
-Those of us whom have spent time around other cultures know that this is rich ground for building character and communication skills.
+Advice on encountering prejudice based on personal experience: “I grew up in a region with a rich mix of cultures and have been fortunate to share experiences with various communities in the LA area.
+As an adult, I moved to another culturally rich area, the San Francisco Bay Area.
+Those of us who have spent time around different cultures know that this environment is excellent for building character and communication skills.

-Despite a racially diverse landscape, racism, prejudice, and bias have also been a commonplace part of my experience, both personally and professionally.
-It was not until I had a project in HI that a distinct difference from my typical experiences on the mainland became clear: first, there were many environmental professionals of Asian, Pacific Islander, and mixed heritage; second, without prior knowledge of who I was, they were much more open to me as a fellow professional; and third, my contributions to conversations were equally valued, and there was no feeling of being “passed over” as is typical in less diverse groups.
+Despite the diverse landscape, encountering prejudice has been a part of my experience, both personally and professionally.
+It was not until I had a project in Hawaii that I noticed a distinct difference from my typical experiences on the mainland: first, there were many environmental professionals from various backgrounds; second, without prior knowledge of who I was, they were much more open to me as a fellow professional; and third, my contributions to conversations were equally valued, and there was no feeling of being “passed over” as is typical in less diverse groups.

-The environmental field is generally known to lack diversity, and BIPOC environmental professionals are rare—so consider yourself exceptional if you are one!
+The environmental field is generally known to lack representation from various backgrounds, and professionals from different communities are rare—so consider yourself exceptional if you are one!
 I do expect this to change, as natural disasters become more common, linkages to climate change become better understood, and social and structural climate adaptation becomes a priority.
-Here, BIPOC professionals are certainly best positioned to develop solutions that do not leave BIPOC communities at the margins, without a voice.”
+Here, professionals from diverse backgrounds are certainly best positioned to develop solutions that do not leave any communities at the margins, without a voice.”

 On his interesting hobby/musical skill: “San Francisco is one of the places responsible for the genesis of turntablism, with the most advanced turntable crews coming out of the Filipino American community just south of San Francisco.
 During the first generation of musicians that combined jazz and hip hop in the early 90s, I played saxophone and clarinet with hip-hop DJs in the Bay Area.
 I am very excited by the renewed vibrancy in jazz that I am seeing globally—evidence of one of many African American artforms that have had ripple effects on many cultures.
 Given this, you could say that we are all being mentored by African American genius!”